-If your backyard poultry are sick or dying and you suspect they may have avian influenza, please call your veterinarian or the Canadian Food Inspection Agency at 226-217-8022, from 8:00 am to 6:00 pm (EST), or email email@example.com.
+If your backyard poultry are sick or dying and you suspect they may have avian influenza, please call your veterinarian or your local Canadian Food Inspection Agency office or email email@example.com.

-If you find a sick or dead wild bird in your backyard or in a park, please call the Canadian Cooperative Wildlife Health Centre at 1-866-673-4781 to report the finding.
+If you find a sick or dead wild bird in your backyard or in a park, please report the finding by calling the Canadian Wildlife Health Cooperative at 1-866-673-4781 or by using their online reporting tool.
 If they determine that the sample is appropriate for testing, they will advise you as to how to safely collect and store the bird and will provide you with a pre-paid shipping container for submission.

 If the dead bird is not being collected by authorities, then avoid handling the bird, or dispose of it in a safe manner.